A Study of Apalutamide in Participants With High-Risk, Localized or Locally Advanced Prostate Cancer Who Are Candidates for Radical Prostatectomy

 - Eastern Cooperative Oncology Group (ECOG) Performance Status score of 0 or 1

-- Able to receive androgen deprivation therapy (ADT) for up to 1 year, per the investigator's assessment
+- Able to receive androgen deprivation therapy (ADT) for at least 13 months

 You CAN'T join if...